By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 What is the minimum room size for a queen bed?

-A queen bed (60×80 inches) fits in a 10×10 foot room at minimum, but a 10×12 or 11×12 foot room provides comfortable walking clearance on all sides.
+A queen bed at 60×80 inches fits in a 10×10 foot room at minimum, but a 10×12 or 11×12 foot room provides real walking clearance on all sides.

 How much bigger is a king than a queen?

-A king mattress is 16 inches wider than a queen (76 vs 60 inches).
+A king mattress is 16 inches wider than a queen (76 vs. 60 inches).
 Both are 80 inches long.
 The extra width equals about 8 additional inches per person when sharing.

 Can I fit a king bed in a 10×12 room?